Nadine2016/knative/about.md

 An *Application* runs your code to serve HTTP requests.
 The Application has a private URL for incoming requests.
 The number of running instances of an Application are automatically scaled up or down (to zero) based on incoming workload.

 An Application contains one or more *revisions* (revision entities).
-A revision represents an immutable version of the configuration properties of the Application.
+A revision of your app represents an immutable version of the configuration properties of the Application.
 Each update of an application  configuration property creates a new revision of the Application.

 ### Components

-*Components* are the building blocks of a project and are created using a container image.
+*Components* are the building blocks of a Project and are created using a container image.
 Components include Applications and Job definitions.

 ### Job definition